Faculty, Staff and Employee International Travel

 - Submit the following items to Study Abroad (1111 UCC, Attn: Health and Safety Advisor, or email to firstname.lastname@example.org)

-- Complete the online “Education Abroad Pre-Departure Training” course offered through ICON for the current academic year.
+- Prior to departure, complete the online “Education Abroad Pre-Departure Training” course offered through ICON for the current academic year.
 International Programs will enroll you in this course as part of the registration process.
-Note: If you completed the ICON course within the last year due to previous international travel, then you do not have to retake it.
+Note: If you already completed the ICON course within the current academic year due to previous international travel, you can simply log back in to review the content.

-RECOMMENDED items you can do prior to your travel:
+Additional items to do prior to your travel:

 - Register your travel plans with the U.S. Department of State through their "Smart Traveler Enrollment Program" (STEP).
 This is only for U.S. citizens and can be extremely useful if a situation arises requiring U.S. State Department assistance, such as having your passport lost, or stolen while abroad.
-If you are NOT a U.S. citizen, contact your home country embassy for information about any similar programs that might be available to you from your country of citizenship.
+If you are not a U.S. citizen, contact your home country embassy for information about similar programs that may be available to you from your country of citizenship.

 - Consult the Health Preparation Guide.
-Do NOT turn this in to International Programs, but rather use it as a tool to determine whether there are any health issues you should be prepared to deal with while abroad.
-Meeting with your healthcare provider before travel is recommended.
+Do not turn this in to International Programs, but rather use it as a tool to consider your unique medical and medication needs and steps you will take to address those needs while abroad.
+Meeting with your healthcare provider before travel is strongly advised.

 - Review International Programs' website on IRB Review Steps for further information regarding such research overseas.